 Cost and Storage

 Eggs are generally quite affordable, but have a limited shelf life.
 They also not very portable (haha!).
 That makes these crunchy little nuggets of dehydrated egg an interesting option for preparing eggs for longer-term storage or portable use.
-These will never replace our use of raw eggs, but onwards with the dehydrator experiment and verdict report!
+Dehydrated eggs will never replace our use of raw eggs, but onwards with the dehydrator experiment and verdict report!

 Grinding Eggshells for Dogs